pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/23 💬 Chats/06 🔌🎭 Integrator role.md

 1. **How can Integrators charge other domains?**

-    Integrator domains can leverage [Biller 🤝](<../../30 🫥 Agents/04 💳 Payers/04 🤝🛠️ Biller helper.md>) domains for managing charges.
+    Integrator domains can leverage a [Biller 🤝 helper](<../../30 🫥 Agents/04 💳 Payers/04 🤝🛠️ Biller helper.md>) for managing charges.

     ---

-1. **How can domains leverage Integrators?**
+2. **How can domains leverage Integrators?**

     Integrators allow domains to find available services on NLWeb with a standard way to use those services across domains.